The cardiovascular elective is a four-week clerkship on the cardiovascular diseases consult service at Mayo Clinic Hospital, Saint Marys Campus.

 The primary goal of this elective is to develop proficiency in the diagnostic evaluation and management of patients with cardiovascular disorders.

 Students have the opportunity to:

 - Improve basic skills in physical diagnosis using a real or simulated (Harvey) patient

-- Gain familiarity with ancillary diagnostic procedures (e.g. electrocardiography, echocardiography, cardiac catheterization/ angiography and nuclear medicine).
+- Gain familiarity with ancillary diagnostic procedures, such as electrocardiography, echocardiography, cardiac catheterization and angiography, and nuclear medicine

 There are formal teaching conferences every day, in addition to bedside teaching conducted by the supervising consultant.
 Students do not perform specific procedures, but they are encouraged to accompany their patients to the laboratories when special studies are being performed.

 Residents and consultants who work with students prepare formal grading sheets, narrative comments and a final evaluation summary.
 This information is shared with students before their departure.